rob5300/sm-sentry-error-logger/readme.md

 > [!IMPORTANT]
 > If libcurl4-openssl-dev:i386 cannot be installed via your package manager (due to an error) the x64 version may need to be removed.

 Use the provided make file via ``make``.
-Requires GCC 8 and above for full STD 17 support (w filesystem).
+Requires GCC 8 or higher.
 (Ambuild cannot be used due to linker errors).
 ### Windows:
-Open and build using the solution file (``ctferrorloggerext.sln``).
-Ambuild can also be used for windows.
+Open and build using the solution file with "Debug" or "Release" profiles (``ctferrorloggerext.sln``).